COVID-19 Symptom: Chest Pain

 Overview

-• Muscular pain, cardiovascular and lung issues are some of the potential causes of chest pain with COVID-19
+- Muscular pain, cardiovascular and lung issues are some potential causes of chest pain with COVID-19.

-Chest pain can be one of the more worrying symptoms of the COVID-19 infection - but it’s a symptom that is regularly reported.
+Chest pain can be one of the more worrying symptoms of the COVID-19 infection - but it’s a regularly reported symptom.
 Chest pain can occur in both mild and severe cases of COVID-19 and can manifest in various ways, ranging from a mild ache to a sharp, stabbing, or crushing sensation.

 What does COVID-19 chest pain feel like?